What is Yield?

 For founders of startups who have to handle a million things all at once, this becomes a difficult task.
 Luckily, there are many fintech solutions on the market to automate menial and tedious tasks so more time is unlocked for the founder to spend on things like investments.

-RazorpayX is one such tool which helps founders automate their business finances and do practically everything from one single dashboard.
+RazorpayX is one such tool that helps founders automate their business finances and do practically everything from one single dashboard.

 - Payroll Management